Aspect's experiment: Proposal

-A maximal violation of Bell's inequalities is predicted for |α−β| = 22.5°

-Description of the experimental set-up

-Alain Aspect (with the notable collaboration of physicists Philippe Grangier, Gérard Roger and Jean Dalibard) set up several increasingly complex experiments between 1980 and 1982.
+Experiments

+Alain Aspect carried out a three-round series of increasingly complex experiments from 1980 to 1981.
+The first round of experiments reproduced the experimental tests of Clauser, Holt and Fry.
+In the second round of experiments, Aspect added two-channel polarizers, which improved the efficiency of the detections.
+These two rounds of experiments were conducted with the help of research engineer Gérard Roger and physicist Philippe Grangier, an undergraduate student at the time.

-Only his most complex experiment, which took place in 1982 and is the closest to the initial specifications, will be described here.
+The third round of experiments took place in 1982 and were carried out in collaboration with Roger and physicist Jean Dalibard, a young student at the time.
+This last round, the closest to the initial specifications, will be described here.

 Photon source

 The first experiments testing Bell's inequalities possessed low-intensity photon sources and necessitated a continuous week to complete.
-One of Alain Aspect's first improvements consisted in using a photon source several orders of magnitude more efficient.
+One of Aspect's first improvements consisted in using a photon source several orders of magnitude more efficient.
 This source allowed a detection rate of 100 photons per second, thus shortening the length of the experiment to 100 seconds.

 The source used is a calcium radiative cascade, excited with a krypton laser.